spigad/docker-tutorial/docs/dockerfile/copy.md

-This section is about another Dockerfile keyword: COPY.
+This section is about another Dockerfile keyword: **COPY**.

-So far, we have installed things in our container images by downloading packages.
+During the previous sections we have installed things in our container images by downloading packages.
+In the real life we might also do something slightly different such as: copy files from the build context to the container that we are building.

-We can also copy files from the build context to the container that we are building.
+!!! tip
     Remember: the build context is the directory containing the Dockerfile.

 ### Build some C code

-We want to build a container that compiles a basic "Hello world" program in C.
+In the following simple example we want to build a container that compiles a basic "Hello world" program in C.

-Let's use a simp hello.c:
+Example, a hello.c:

 ```c
 int main () {